White paper

 Supplier relationships

 Offering seamless procure-to-pay (P2P) processes is part of the value proposition you can offer your suppliers.
-Being slow to pay suppliers or to request corrections in vendor-charged tax can strain relationships.
+Being slow to pay suppliers or requesting corrections in vendor-charged tax can strain relationships.
 All things being equal, suppliers will naturally gravitate to the partners who are the easiest to work with and whose processes are reliable and trustworthy.

 Stanley Black & Decker streamlines indirect tax and invoice processing with automation

 The company evaluated its options for tax automation and determined that ONESOURCE Determination delivered an integration and tax determination solution with global coverage.
-Stanley Black & Decker uses ONESOURCE to integrate seamlessly with Ariba, support multiple tax use cases, and provide automated indirect tax management in eight countries.
-In addition, integrated tax functionality has also helped Stanley Black & Decker achieve its goal of fully automating invoice processing.
+To integrate seamlessly with Ariba, support multiple tax use cases, and provide automated indirect tax management in eight countries, Stanley Black & Decker uses ONESOURCE.
+In addition, integrated tax functionality has also helped the company achieve its goal of fully automating invoice processing.

 Chapter Three